daveo90/bounty-program/bounties/Digital Assets Platform v3.md

 * Asset Factory

 ### 3- bitDubai Refactor:
-Refactoring existing plugins to remove bitDubai name from components.
+Refactoring existing plug-ins to remove bitDubai name from components.

 **Size:** 0%
 **Fermat components:**

-* All existing plugins.
+* All existing plug-ins.

 ### 4- Incoming Assets Notification:
 Add funcionality to allow an asset receiver to choose or deny reception of a new asset.
 Changes include adding: